-As the Director of Health Strategies at Cancer Council NSW, where she has worked since 2002, Kathy has responsibility for developing the Cancer Council’s positions, policies and programs related to nutrition.
+As the Director of Cancer Programs at Cancer Council NSW, where she has worked since 2002, Kathy has responsibility for developing the Cancer Council’s positions, policies and programs related to cancer prevention.
 Kathy is also a member of the Advisory Group for Parents Jury and chairs the Coalition on Food Marketing to Children.

 A regular commentator on obesity control issues, particularly food marketing to children.
 Kathy is undertaking her PhD on food costs.

 For an interview with Kathy Chapman, please contact Cancer Council Australia's Media Manager on (02) 8063 4153.

 Chair, Occupational and Environmental Cancer Risk Committee

 Terry Slevin is one of the Cancer Council’s foremost experts on public health research and health promotion.

 Mr Slevin is a regular media commentator on cancer issues from the causes and early detection of cancer, to broader chronic disease prevention issues including nutrition, physical activity, weight control, alcohol and sun protection.
 He recently published a series of 15 articles on cancer myths.

 Director, Education and Research at The Cancer Council WA where he has worked since 1994, Mr Slevin holds a Masters in Public Health and an Honours degree in Psychology.
 He is honorary Senior Lecturer in Public Health at Curtin University and Adjunct Senior Research Fellow at the Centre for Behavioural Research in Cancer Control and was previously Vice President of the Public Health Association.